MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1375.md

 (i) Report the numerator (of at least one) and denominator, or yes/no statement as applicable, for each required measure; or

-(ii) Report a null value for each required measure that includes a null value as an acceptable result in the measure specification.
+(ii) May claim an exclusion for each measure that includes an option for an exclusion.

 (3) *Support information exchange and the prevention of health information blocking, and engage in activities related to supporting providers with the performance of CEHRT.* (i) Supporting providers with the performance of CEHRT (SPPC).
 To engage in activities related to supporting providers with the performance of CEHRT, the MIPS eligible clinician -